chipzoller/hugo-clarity/README.md

 * Choice of whether to use [Hugo Page Bundles](https://gohugo.io/content-management/page-bundles/)

-* Native Image Lazy Loading
+* Native image lazy-loading

 * Customizable (see config)

-* Dark Mode (with UI controls for user preference setting)
+* Dark mode (with UI controls for user preference setting)

 * Toggleable table of contents

+* Toggleable automatic figure numbering

-* Configurable Site Disclaimer (i.e. "my views are not my employer's")
+* Configurable site disclaimer (i.e. "my views are not my employer's")

 * Flexible image configuration, and support for modern formats like WebP